-This Tournament is a new Association Croquet singles competition at Watford, held for the first time this year, and open to members of the national Croquet Association.
+This Tournament is an Association Croquet singles competition at held Watford and open to members of the national Croquet Association.
 It is also listed in the CA fixtures calendar.

 |Title:||Watford Midweek Open AC Advanced Tournament|